timewave-computer/lightwave/docs/internal/REVIEW.md

 ## Work in progress (post release 1.0.0)

-### Feature gating dependencies
+### Feature gateing dependencies
 Currently we pull in all deps for Helios and Tendermint no matter which light client is selected.
-Feature-gating the dependencies is work in progress and will be part of the next tagged release.
+Feature-gateing the dependencies is work in progress and will be part of the next tagged release.
 The reason why this isn't done yet is because it requires continuous testing to ensure no mistakes are made.